 Some graduates continue to stay involved in the community by serving on local nonprofit boards and providing a youth perspective.
 A limited number of spots are available and students are matched based on availability and interest.
 Through guidance and training, students learn how to contribute and become an integral member of a community board.

 Applications are available online in January for current high school sophomores.
-Applications and references are due March 16, 2017, followed by personal interviews.
+Applications and references will be due March 15, 2018, followed by personal interviews.
 Students are notified of selection in April and the program begins in the summer preceding the student’s junior year.

 If you enjoy working with high school students, and want to help a motivated group of students make an impact on their community, please consider getting involved with Leadership U. There are several ways that your time and interest will really make a difference.